We use cookies to understand how people use Depot.

 </settings>

-Once Maven is configured to use Depot Cache, you can run your builds as usual.
-Maven will automatically communicate with Depot Cache to fetch and reuse any stored build artifacts from your previous builds.
+After you configure Maven to use Depot Cache, run your builds as usual.
+Maven automatically communicates with Depot Cache to fetch and reuse any stored build artifacts from your previous builds.

-2. Configure Maven Build Cache extension in .mvn/maven-build-cache-config.xml:
+Configure the Maven Build Cache extension in .mvn/maven-build-cache-config.xml:

 <cache xmlns="http://maven.apache.org/BUILD-CACHE-CONFIG/1.0.0"